parasshah438/vue-fundamentals/readme.txt

 To break your app into smaller, manageable pieces (like buttons, forms, cards, etc.)
 To reuse UI blocks across your app
-To organize code for better readability and maintainability
+To organize code for better readability and maintainability You can think of components as custom elements that you define and reuse anywhere in your app.

 Useful Links